DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## cisco-doh

-Remove your DNS blind spot (DoH protocol)
+Cisco OpenDNS (DoH)

-Warning: Doesn't work any more in some countries such as France and Portugal.
+Warning: Doesn't work anymore in some countries such as France and Portugal.

 Warning: modifies your queries to include a copy of your network address when forwarding them to a selection of companies and organizations.